 Where Did the Fiber Myth Come From?

 The idea that fiber is requisite for defecation is a myth and a very destructive one at that.
-Excess fiber causes hemorrhoids, diverticulosis , IBS, and colon cancer.
+Excess fiber can cause hemorrhoids, diverticulosis , IBS, and colon cancer.
 Likewise, the idea that all your nutrients come from vegetables is absolutely nonsense.
-Animal foods have just as many nutrients as do vegetables and they are much easier to digest.